Cyber Security

 Students accepted into the program will have earned a bachelor's degree from an accredited college or university or recognized university from abroad.
 Most of these students will have earned a cumulative undergraduate grade point average (GPA) of 3.0 or higher.
 Applicants whose native language is not English are required to take either the TOEFL or the IELTS and score 80 or higher on the TOEFL or 6.5 or higher on the IELTS.
 The GRE is NOT required.

-Students seeking admission to the program who lack a background in computer science but meet the remaining minimum requirements for admission may be admitted contingent on them completing a set of prerequisite courses (or their equivalents) that may include the following (the program directors may waive/require some courses in addition to the ones listed below depending upon the students’ specific background): Among these courses, CS 532/532L can also be counted towards the MS Cyber Security degree.
+Students seeking admission to the program who lack a background in computer science but meet the remaining minimum requirements for admission may be admitted contingent on them completing a set of prerequisite courses (or their equivalents) that may include the following (the program directors may waive/require some courses in addition to the ones listed below depending upon the students’ specific background).
+Among these CS 532 can be taken after admitted and count towards the MS degree.

 RequirementsHours